NeilKhera/FauxRanger/README.md

 3. `File > Package Project > Windows/Linux`
 4. That's it! :)
 ## How to run
-### Pre-run ROS configuration
+### ROS setup
-ROS connection is disabled by default.
-To enable ROS go to the Pause Menu, enter Network IP of ROS machine and toggle ROS on.
+To enable ROS communication, a ROSbridge server must be started on a compatible system.
+The following configuration has been tested:
+* Ubuntu 18.04
+* ROS Melodic
+* ROSbridge Suite v0.11.10

+> NOTE!
+ROS Noetic running on Ubuntu 20.04 or newer versions of ROSbridge suite are NOT currently supported.
+This is dies to an incompatibility between the ROSintegration plugin and Python 3.
+This will be fixed in the future.

+To build and install ROSbridge Suite v0.11.10, checkout [this](https://github.com/RobotWebTools/rosbridge_suite/commit/b04345fab6b2394adb74ec29297356d8ec552be9) commit into your catkin workspace and build as normal.
+The newest version of the apt package (ros-melodic-rosbridge-suite) is NOT supported.

+Run the TCP server with the following command

+`roslaunch rosbridge_server rosbridge_tcp.launch bson_only_mode:=True`

+### Simulator setup
 > Windows version: run `FauxRanger.exe`
 > Linux version: run `./FauxRanger.sh`

+The rover model may be changed in the Settings menu.
+Select an Environment to spawn the rover.
+ROS connection is disabled by default.
+To enable ROS go to the Pause Menu, enter the Network IP of ROS machine and toggle ROS on.
+If a connection is succesfully established, the client connection will be displayed in the roslaunch window.
+The simulator is now ready for use.

-### Running the rover
+### Driving the rover

 #### Keyboard Controls
-* WASD to move the rover
+* WASD to drive the rover
-* X to stop the rover
+* X to stop
 * Left/Right arrow keys to cycle between camera views
 * C for third-person camera
 * P to toggle panel
 * ESC to Pause Menu
+* O for solar panel camera view (PitRanger only)

 #### ROS Controls
-The rover may be driven around through ROS `geometry_msgs/Twist` messages published on the `/cmd_vel` ROStopic.
+The rover may be driven through ROS `geometry_msgs/Twist` messages published on the `/moon_ranger_velocity_controller/cmd_vel` ROStopic.

 ## ROStopics
 The following ROStopics are published and subscribed to by the simulator